rubys/showcase/app/views/docs/tasks/Settings.md

 * Intermix dances within category - this is best explained by example.
 If set, smooth heats may be Waltz, Tango, Fox Trot, Waltz, Tango, Fox Trot, etc..
 If unset, smooth may be Waltz, Walz, Waltz, Tango, Tango, Tango, etc..

-* Enable Judge comments - in addition to scoring, some judges will want to be able to enter short text comments

 * Use back numbers? - Uncheck this if leaders won't be wearing back numbers.
 Unchecking this will slightly streamline some entry foms and printed results.

 * Track student ages? - Uncheck this is ages aren't tracked.
 Again, unchecking this will slightly streamline some entry foms and printed results.